The Brightwood Bow: A Timeless Gift (Free Pattern)

 Sizes: small (large)

-Bow Dimensions: 3″x 2.5″ (4″ x 6″)/ 11.5 cm x 6.5 cm (10 cm x 15 cm)
+Dimensions: 3” x 2.5” (4” x 6.5”) / 11.5 cm x 6.5 cm (10 cm x 15 cm)

 Suggested Needles: US 2 (2.75 mm) circular needles

-Notions: 2.5″/6.5 cm hair clip
+Notions: 2.5”/6.5 cm hair clip

-Use a Turkish cast on and magic loop to cast on 16 sts – 8 sts on each side of the needle.
+Use a Turkish cast on and Magic Loop to cast on 16 sts – 8 sts on each side of the needle.

 Setup Rnd: k 8 sts, k 8 tbl.

-Begin working in St st until piece measures 14 (20)”/35.5 (51) cm – NOTE: Securely weave in beginning tail before work gets too long to make finishing easier.
+Begin working in St st until piece measures 14 (20)”/35.5 (51) cm, weaving in the cast-on tail early in the work.

 Knitting Abbreviations